mark-torres10/personal_website/_research/2026-05-20-learnings-from-bluesky-project.md

 I did not have the time, budget, or bandwidth to make solutions more complicated than they needed to be to solve today's problems.
 This taught me a critical lesson: built a solution that solves today's problem, while keeping it extensible for problems you anticipate you'll have in the future.

+At the beginning, I overcomplicated my designs.
+I wanted to have an excuse to use all the name-brand tools that I was seeing online, without realizing that (1) I'm not Google-scale and (2) I wasn't fundamentally understanding what problem those tools were solving.

+Next, I veered perhaps too far in the opposite direction, choosing to write all my code into large super-scripts that did everything.
+Though this was OK when I was rapidly

 I first ...

 However, with a little more experience, I began designing solutions that solved the current problem while also foreseeing problems that my future self would have.